codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 We will deprecate this installation mode permanently in the coming months.
 Please stay tuned for further updates and instructions, including guidelines on the migration process.

-Install Hybrid Runtimes for GitOps in Codefresh accounts through Helm charts.

-You can install a single GitOps Runtime per cluster.
-Multiple Runtimes per account on different clusters.
-Every Runtime in your account must be unique
+This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
+Please note that you can have only one GitOps Runtime per cluster, but multiple GitOps Runtimes can be installed in the same account across different clusters.
+Each Runtime within your account must have a unique name.

 * **First-time GitOps Runtime installation**
- If you are installing the first GitOps Runtime in your Codefresh account, before starting the installation, complete the [pre-requisites](#prepare-for-gitops-runtime-installation) and make sure you meet the [system requirements](#minimum-system-requirements).
-Then install the Hybrid GitOps Runtime from the Codefresh UI following our [step-by-step guide](#install-first-gitops-runtime-in-account).
+  If this is your first time installing a GitOps Runtime in your Codefresh account, follow these steps:

+  * [Complete pre-requisites]((#prepare-for-gitops-runtime-installation)): Before starting the installation, complete pre-requisites, as described in Prepare for GitOps Runtime Installation.
+  * [System requirements](#minimum-system-requirements): Check the minimum system requirements to ensure smooth installation.
+  * [Step-by-step installation](#install-first-gitops-runtime-in-account): Follow our step-by-step guide to install the Hybrid GitOps Runtime from the Codefresh UI.

-* **Installing additional Runtimes in accounts**
+* **Installing additional GitOps Runtimes in accounts**
-  If you have already installed a GitOps Runtime in your account, and want to install additional Runtimes in the same account on different clusters, you can follow the [quick install](#install-additional-gitops-runtimes-in-account, as already set up the Git provider and Shared Configuration Repository for your account.
+  If you have already installed a GitOps Runtime in your account, and want to install additional Runtimes on different clusters on different clusters within the same account, continue with a simplified installation.
+  Since you have already set up the Git provider and Shared Configuration Repository for your account during the initial installation, go for the [shorter install](#install-additional-gitops-runtimes-in-account).